ruihan-dong/Awesome-AMP-Design/README.md

 ## Predictors

 ❗**NOTE**: I didn’t list all the relevant works here since there are so many AMP predictors.
 And I’m not working on AMP classifiers.

+- *AmpHGT: expanding prediction of antimicrobial activity in peptides containing non‑canonical amino acids using multi‑view constrained heterogeneous graph transformer (**BMC biology 2025** | [code](https://github.com/AledHe/AmpHGT))*
+    - Sequence-level embedding is still extracted from ESM-2, with <mask> for NCAAs
+    - ❓On plain AMP classification datasets, the proposed model cannot outperform any other methods
+    - Using the ‘overlap’ NCAA dataset is meaningful

 - *Multimodal geometric learning for antimicrobial peptide identification by leveraging alphafold2-predicted structures and surface features (**Brief Bioinfor 2025** | [code](https://github.com/ggcameronnogg/SSFGM-Model))*
     - Add surface information from MaSIF